aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.rendering.image/imagerenderingoptions/verticalresolution/_index.md

 ---
 title: ImageRenderingOptions.VerticalResolution
 second_title: Aspose.SVG for .NET API Reference
-description: ImageRenderingOptions property.
+description: ImageRenderingOptions VerticalResolution property.
 Sets or gets vertical resolution for output and internal which are used during filters processing images in pixels per inch.
 By default this property is 300 dpi
 type: docs
 weight: 70
 url: /net/aspose.svg.rendering.image/imagerenderingoptions/verticalresolution/